Five sites and areas have been selected by the World Heritage Committee of the UNESCO as per the list below:

 Eearly classified as a Strict Nature Reserve, it has become a National Park.
 The Tsingy is actually a spectacular geological formation.

-The Atsinanana Rainforests include the following protected areas:
+The Atsinanana Rainforests (literally Eastern Rainforest) includes the following protected areas:

 – The National Park of Marojejy